-In order to provide the most appropriate help for your situation, we work with local agencies.
-If you’re struggling to put food on the table, they may be able to issue you with a food bank voucher.
+In order to provide the best help for your situation, we work with local agencies.
+If your income is too low to afford the food and essential you need, they may be able to issue you with a food bank voucher.

-Local agencies can also provide long term support if needed to help you resolve what’s causing your crisis.
-Local agencies we work with include: Citizens Advice Wandsworth, Wandsworth Borough Council, schools, children’s centres, housing associations, GPs and health visitors, social services and other local charities like Age UK Wandsworth.
-Wandsworth Carers and Little Village.
+Local agencies we work with include: Citizens Advice Wandsworth, Wandsworth Borough Council, schools, children’s centres, housing associations, GPs and health visitors, social services and other local charities like South West London Law Centres, Wandsworth Carers and Little Village.

-If you don’t know who to ask for help, you can call or email our food bank.
-We can talk through your situation and put you in touch with a relevant local agency.
+If you haven’t been able to get through to the local or national helplines above, you can call or email our food bank.
+We can talk through your situation and try to put you in touch with a relevant local agency.

-All our centres are closed for the time being, because of coronavirus.
-Instead we’ll call you on the number you gave to the referrer, and arrange delivery to your door.
+All our centres are closed until September 2021, due to the pandemic.
+However, once we’ve received your online referral, we’ll call you on the number you gave to the referrer, and arrange to deliver emergency food supplies to your door.

-When we call, we’ll discuss any dietary needs you may have, and if you need items like nappies and baby wipes.
+When we call you, we’ll discuss any dietary needs you may have, and if you need items like nappies and baby wipes.
 We’ll also ask you if you’d like one our Foodbank Adviser Project advisers to call you, for phone advice to help you resolve any problems with benefits, housing, employment or debt that are causing you to need to use the food bank.
-We look forward to speaking to you!
+We look forward to speaking to you.

 You can find out more here.